twinnydotdev/twinny-ui/src/posts/symmetry.md

 ## What's Coming Next?

 Look, I'm just one person working on this in between trying to keep my plants alive and remembering to eat, but here's what I'm planning:
-- Better Node.js stuff (because the current implementation is a bit shitty)
+- Better Node.js stuff (because the current implementation is a bit hacky)
 - An API gateway that doesn't suck and isn't ripe for ddos
 - Support for other AI workloads (not just chat)